Puppet Enterprise quick start guide for *nix users

 1. Install a monolithic Puppet Enterprise deployment

 This basic setup of PE installs the Puppet master, the PE console, and PuppetDB all on one node, a *nix machine.
 This guide also reviews prerequisites necessary to a PE installation.

 2. Install the Puppet agent

 This guide installs a Puppet agent, which regularly pulls configuration catalogs from a Puppet master and applies them locally.
 These instructions include how to sign the agent certificate request in the console.

 3. Install a module

 4. Add classes

-This section introduces you to node classification and role-based access control.
-You’ll create a new node group and add nodes to it.
-You’ll add classes to a node, a process that’s also known as classifying a node.
-Then you’ll create a new user role, and grant that role permission to work with the node group you created.
+This section introduces you to role-based access control.
+You’ll create a new user role, and grant that role permission to work with the node group you created previously.

-Finally, you write a module to help you become more familiar with Puppet modules and module development.
+Finally, you’ll write a module to help you become more familiar with Puppet modules and module development.